Kritisehgal01/Kritisehgal01.github.io/aboutme.md

   Please do not hesitate to send me your feedback.
    - Collaborating with Olive-Harvey College (City Colleges of Chicago) to develop and propose a data science course sequence at the community college level.
+   - Contributing to development of labs/recitations curriculum as part of a teaching research initiative examining the impact of mandatory lab components on student learning outcomes in introductory data science courses.

 - **Professional Development**: Participating in ongoing professional development training with Dr. Anne Close at City colleges of Chicago.
 It is a comprehensive faculty development program focused on evidence-based pedagogy, inclusive teaching practices, classroom action research, and reflective practice in preparation for a career in higher education.